nmrr/flipperzero-random-number-quality/README.md

 ### With 4GB of data

-These tests have been released with a larger dataset : 4GB
+These tests have been done with a larger dataset : 4GB

 **Flipper Zero :**